taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 For Microsoft, the most popular certificate is [Azure Administrator Associate](https://learn.microsoft.com/en-us/certifications/azure-administrator/).

 This post focuses on AWS.
-In general, it is better to stick with one company's solution and get an in-depth understanding before moving on to another solution.
+In general, it is better to stick with one company's solution and get an in-depth understanding before moving on to another company's solution.

 ## How much does it cost and where to find the study materials